 If you have experienced a chapter 13 bankruptcy, and are looking to get a mortgage, this guide will inform you of your potential options.
-It is possible to get a mortgage with a recent chapter 13 bankruptcy even before it has been discharged.
+It is possible to qualify for a mortgage during or shortly after a Chapter 13 bankruptcy.
+With 12 months of on-time payments, FHA and USDA loans may be available even before discharge, while conventional loans typically require at least two years of good financial behavior post-bankruptcy.”

 Before being eligible to get a new mortgage after a bankruptcy discharge, you will need to satisfy the waiting periods for the type of mortgage you want.
 The waiting periods are different for various types of mortgage programs.
 However, you may have an opportunity to get an FHA loan before your discharge date.